How to Apply: eVisa────

 Andorra, Australia , Australia , Austria , Belgium, Bhutan, Brunei, Bulgaria, Cambodia, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany.
 Greece, Hungary, Iceland, Ireland, Italy, Japan, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Hong Kong, Turkey, Ukraine, United Kingdom, United States, Vatican City, Vietnam.

-You will receive your visa in approximately 72 hours by email if you pay for the Standard Processing, 48 hours if you pay for the Rush Processing and 12 hours for the Super Rush Processing.
+You will receive your visa in approximately 3 Business Days by email if you pay for the Standard Processing, 2 Business Days if you pay for the Rush Processing and 12 hours for the Super Rush Processing.
 Print this document and take it with you on your trip.

 - NOTE: Visa applications are not processed on weekends in Kuwait (Friday and Saturday)